shiv213/BasicNeuralNetwork/README.md

 | New Case |  1 - 0 - 0  |    ?    |

 Every input will have a weight (positive or negative).
-This implies that an input having a big number of positive weight or a big number of negative weight will influence the resulting output more procedure for the training process taking inputs from the training dataset, performing some adjustments based on their weights, and siphoning them via a method that computes the output of the neural net compute the back-propogated error rate. in this case it is the difference between neuron's predicted output and the expected output of the training dataset based on the extent of the error, perform some minor weight adjustments using the Error Weighted Derivative formula iterate this process an arbitrary number of 15000 times, every iteration the whole training set is processed simultaneously
+This implies that an input having a big number of positive weight or a big number of negative weight will influence the resulting output more.

+Procedure for the training process:
+- taking inputs from the training dataset
+- performing some adjustments based on their weights, and siphoning them via a method that computes the output of the neural net

+- compute the back-propogated error rate. in this case it is the difference between neuron's predicted output and the expected output of the training dataset
+- based on the extent of the error, perform some minor weight adjustments using the Error Weighted Derivative formula
+- iterate this process an arbitrary number of 15000 times, every iteration the whole training set is processed simultaneously

 - `exp`    - for generating the natural exponential
 - `array`  - for generating a matrix